Timeless configuration space and the emergence of classical behavior: Records

 \subsection{Records and probability}

 There are many consequences to theorem \ref{theo:record}.
 First of all, it shows one of the things that we were aiming at: an emergent conditional probability equation, arising just from the intrinsic configuration.
+It gives an ordering of configurations, one \lq\lq{}conditional\rq\rq{} on another, thus fulfilling one role of time; that of a (granular) linear ordering of instantaneous configurations.
+This is clearest to see in the example with a single extremal path, the first of figure 3.
+There is another role of time, that of yielding \lq{}duration\rq{}, which I will not touch on here.
+Suffice it to say that such a notion needs to be extracted from the relative dynamics of subsystems.
+This is explored in \cite{QG_deco, Conformal_geodesic}.
+A similar decomposition should be available when finite-dimensional degrees of freedom decouple as well.

-An example of a system one could have in mind is the Mott bubble chamber \cite{Mott}.
-In it, emitted particles from $\alpha$-decay in a cloud chamber condense bubbles along their trajectories.
+An example of a system for which a linear ordering emerges in the same way is the Mott bubble chamber \cite{Mott}.
+In it, emitted particles from $\alpha$-decay in a cloud chamber condense water vapor along their trajectories (see figure 4).
 A quantum mechanical treatment involving a timeless Schroedinger equation finds that the wave-function peaks on configurations for which bubbles are formed collinearly with the source of the $\alpha$-decay.
 In this analogy, a `record holding configuration' would be any configuration with $n$ collinear condensed bubbles, and any configuration with $n'\leq n$ condensed bubbles along the same direction would be the respective `record configuration'.
 In other words, the $n+1$-collinear bubbles configuration holds a record of the $n$-bubbles one.
-For example, to leading order, the probability amplitude for $n$ bubbles along the $\theta$ direction obeys \be P[(n,\theta),\cdots, (1,\theta)]\simeq P[(n\rq{},\theta),\cdots, (1,\theta)] P[(n\rq{},\theta),\cdots, (1,\theta)|(n,\theta),\cdots, (1,\theta)]\ee where $n\rq{}<n$, and $ P[A|B]$ is the conditional probability for $B$ given $A$.
+For example, to leading order, the probability amplitude for $n$ bubbles along the $\theta$ direction obeys \eqref{equ:records_string}: \be P[(n,\theta),\cdots, (1,\theta)]\simeq P[(n\rq{},\theta),\cdots, (1,\theta)] P[(n\rq{},\theta),\cdots, (1,\theta)|(n,\theta),\cdots, (1,\theta)]\ee where $n\rq{}<n$, and $ P[B|A]$ is the conditional probability for $B$ given $A$.

+One can in fact derive the probability \eqref{equ:Mott} from a simple detector model \cite{Halliwell_Mott}.
+Namely, for a a two-state string of detectors, with states given by $|0\rangle, |1\rangle$ and such that an interaction Hamiltonian between the $\alpha$ particles and the bubbles is given by:

+where $f_k(q)$ is localized in the region $B_k$ (representing the \lq{}bubble\rq{}), and the states transform according to $a|0\rangle=0, a|1\rangle=|0\rangle, a^\dagger|0\rangle=|1\rangle, a^\dagger|1\rangle=0$. {In the case of the single particle, it is only one bubble, and one region, and configuration space matches physical space.
+However, the formalism could work similarly for many particles, and many bubbles, forming trajectories on a large dimensional configuration space.}